 Q.1) The Balms available in the market like 'Amrutanjan', etc. when applied on the skin appear as irritants.
 Can they be safely used on a tender baby skin?
-If no, then what is the other traditional alternative? --
+If no, then what is the other traditional alternative?

 Take 200-ml of coconut oil.
 Take 100ml of fresh betel leaves juice and 100 ml garlic juice (5-6 Cloves of garlic crushed and mixed in 100 ml water) and add 50 g. of ginger paste to it.
 Cook till all the water evaporates, squeeze, filter and store.
 This oil can be used for one or two years.
 If you want a good smell then add few drops of Lemon grass oil or Vetriver oil which are easily available in the market in small quantities.

 I shall describe a simple oil to remove the Chest congestion: - Take one or two pellets of camphor in a small vessel and pour 100 ml. of warm sesamum oil to that.
 The camphor melts and mixes with the oil.
 At night apply this lukewarm oil on her chest above the sternum in a clockwise manner for 10 minutes.
 After that, give a hot and wet fomentation on chest after dipping and squeezing a bath towel in hot water.
 This helps in diluting the phlegm in the lungs and facilitates easy breathing.
 Give her a cup of warm water to drink after this process.

 Ans.-- Ayurvedic Medicines are not always bitter.
 For children, good Vaidyas always prefer Kashayams in small quantities, more frequently mixed with Honey, Jaggery, sugar, etc. Other ways to camouflage the bitterness is to reduce the decoctions by further boiling them to the powder form and giving to children in a capsule form.
 There are some traditional pharmacies that are making Kashayams in tablet form, and you can try that.

-Suggested citation: B. S. Somashekhar, G. S. Goraya, D. K. Ved Unnikrishnan P. M., Ravikumar K., Gangadharan G. G., Suma Tagadur Sureshchandra, Shilpa Naveen, Vijay Srinivas, Venugopal S. N. Additional inputs: Soumyashree N., Sagar D. Sangale.
+Suggested Citation: B. S. Somashekhar, G. S. Goraya, D. K. Ved, Unnikrishnan P. M., Ravikumar K., Gangadharan G. G., Suma Tagadur Sureshchandra, Shilpa Naveen, Vijay Srinivas, Venugopal S. N.; Additional inputs: Soumyashree N., Sagar D. Sangale.

 Amruth Home Remedies.
-Version 2.0.2 (http://www.homeremedy.in/)
+Version 2.1.0 (http://www.homeremedy.in/)

 Copyright © 2017 Foundation for Revitalisation of Local Health Traditions/TDU, Bangalore.